 Once you’ve got your blog set up, and a few posts published, you should start thinking about a monetization strategy.

-There are a few key ways to monetize your blog.
+There are a few key ways to monetize a blog.
 Depending on your audience, you’ll need to figure out the best way for you to make money.
 Is your blog product-focused, or more informational?

 The easiest way to start making money with informational blogs is often by using display ads.
 Google’s AdSense program is an easy way for new bloggers who want to put ads on their site and start earning some money.